jerrilynnreeves/CoMET-Jupyter-Notebook/README.md

 Notes:
 - You must have a CoMET User account and be assigned a record group to use these APIs.
 - User accounts are limited to those with a noaa.gov email

-Which notebook to use:
-- CoMET API Notebook Standalone code is all self contained within the Notebook.
-All code is visible for each API call.
-You can share just this file with others
-- Comet APIs Notebook is dependent on comet_api.py and the uploads and exports folder.
-This notebook hides the actual code running the API calls.

 References:
 - About NCEI metadata: https://www.ncei.noaa.gov/resources/metadata